ibm-cloud-docs/monitoring/api/python-client.md

 To manage resources that are associated with the default team, use IAM as your authentication method.
 {: important}

-To manage resources that are associated with a team, you must use the Monitoring (sysdig) token that is active for the team.
+To manage resources that are associated with a team, you must use the Monitoring API token that is active for the team.
 {: important}

 ## Step 1.
 Installing the Python client